Skip to main content

 Episode contains trajectories from the agent's view; TrajectoryGroup reorganizes them from the algorithm's view

-The left side of the diagram shows the workflow view — each episode contains its solver and judge trajectories.
-The right side shows the algorithm view — during training, rLLM automatically regroups trajectories by name across rollouts (e.g., all solver trajectories for the same task go into one group).
+The left side of the diagram shows the flow view — each episode contains its solver and judge trajectories.
+The right side shows the algorithm view — during training, rLLM regroups trajectories by name across rollouts (e.g., all solver trajectories for the same task go into one group).
 You don’t need to manage this yourself.

-Building the workflow
+Building the AgentFlow

 1

-Define the Solver
+Define the solver helper

 import asyncio